 - Combine the garlic powder, onion powder, black pepper, and salt.
 Season the chicken with the seasoning.

-- Use a large saute pan or Dutch Oven over medium heat, add olive oil.
-Add in the chicken pieces to brown all sides, about 6 minutes.
-Once the chicken is brown, remove and set aside.
+- Use a large saute pan or large Dutch Oven over medium heat and add olive oil.
+Add in the chicken pieces to brown all sides, about 5 minutes.
+Once the chicken is brown, remove, and set aside.

 - If needed, add another tablespoon of olive oil.
-Add in the onions, saute for 2 minutes to soften onions.
+Add in the onions and red peppers, saute for about 3 minutes to soften vegetables.

-- Stir in the red pepper and mushrooms.
-Saute another 2 minutes to soften the veggies.
-Add in the garlic.
+- Stir in the sliced mushrooms.
+Saute for another 2 minutes to soften the veggies.
+Add in the garlic and saute for 10-15 seconds to blend the garlic into the vegetables.

 - Add in the balsamic vinegar and white wine.
 Use a wooden spoon to scrape up any brown drippings at the bottom of the pot.

-- Mix in the chicken stock, diced tomatoes, tomato paste, Kalamata olives, bay leaf, Italian Seasoning, and dried parsley.
-Stir ingredients.
-Add back in the chicken pieces.
+- Mix in the chicken stock, diced tomatoes, tomato paste, Kalamata olives, bay leaf, capers, Italian Seasoning, dried parsley, salt, and black pepper.
+Stir ingredients and then add the browned chicken pieces to the pot.

 - Reduce heat to low.
-Cover with a lid.
-Let cook about 40-45 minutes.
-Chicken should be at 165F when cooked through.
+Cover with a lid and simmer 40-45 minutes, stirring occasionally.
+Chicken should be at 165°F/74°C when cooked through.

 - Serve with any of the suggested sides above.